 Hi I’m Kate.
+I’m from Kiama on the South Coast of NSW.
 I meditate.
 Everyday.
 It’s the tool I use to power up so that I can launch out into life.
 And really live.

 It sets me up for the day ahead.
 My mind is clear, sharp and creative.
 My body is strong.
 I have energy, clarity and I’m ready for what life has to offer.